 In its many forested areas, it may be more difficult to spot wildlife, so be sure to keep your eyes peeled!

 Arusha National Park includes Tanzania's second-highest mountain, Mount Meru, with its rugged peaks and wooded foothills.
 Buffalo and giraffe can be seen here and, if you're very lucky, the elusive leopard.

 The main gate to the park opens into magical montane rain forest.
-This emerald area is playground to a wide range of monkeys that you may not see anywhere else, including the black-and-white colobus and blue monkey.
-Look out, too, in the shadows beneath the trees for tiny duikers and dikdiks.
+This emerald area is a playground for a wide range of monkeys that you may not see anywhere else, including the black-and-white Colobus and blue monkey.
+Look out, too, in the shadows beneath the trees for tiny duiker and dik-dik.

-An old volcano in the east of the park, Ngurdoto Crater stretches 3 km across and has steep sides and grassland and marsh in its ‘bowl’.
-There are a number of great viewpoints around its rim where you can stop to see the warthog and buffalo grazing (and wallowing) below.
+An old volcano in the east of the park, Ngurdoto Crater stretches 3 km across and has steep sides and grassland and marsh in its bowl.
+There are a number of great viewpoints around its rim where you can stop to watch the warthog and buffalo grazing and wallowing below.

-Arusha National Park is an easy 40-minute drive from Arusha (25 km to main gate), and about a half hour from Kilimanjaro International Airport (35 km to main gate).
-Due to the small size of the park, all three main areas can be seen in a half-day trip, but a full day with a picnic lunch and guided walk is a far more relaxed way to do it!
+Arusha National Park is an easy 40-minute drive from Arusha (25 km to the main gate), and about half an hour from Kilimanjaro International Airport (35 km to the main gate).
+Due to the small size of the park, all three main areas can be seen in a half-day trip, but a full day with a picnic lunch and a guided walk is a far more relaxed way to do it!

 Scaling challenging Mount Meru is considered ideal preparation for climbing Mount Kilimanjaro.